Overview

 Need help with the Education Visa (ED Visa)?

-Our AI concierge can build your personalized visa checklist, timeline, and cost breakdown.
+Our planning tools can build your personalized visa checklist, timeline, and cost breakdown.

-Thailand Privilege (formerly Thailand Elite) is a government-backed membership program offering long-stay visas bundled with premium concierge services.
+Explore free tools โThailand Privilege (formerly Thailand Elite) is a government-backed membership program offering long-stay visas bundled with premium concierge services.
 Members receive 5-20 year multiple-entry visas (depending on tier), airport fast-track services, government concierge support, and help with immigration reporting.
 It's essentially buying a premium long-stay visa.
-Prices range from ฿600,000 to ฿2,500,000 one-time payment.
+Prices range from เธฟ650,000 to เธฟ5,000,000 one-time payment.

 Min Income